UOSAN/uocloud_sync/README.md

 for the UOCloud storage and one for the Talapas storage.
 The shares have to be shared with the identity associated with the `uocloud_sync` app, b2e31a30-19bb-4ac1-9617-6dcac0f6cff8@clients.auth.globus.org.
 Remember the "Share Display Name".

+Then a configuration file containing a Globus client ID and secret need to copied to where the app will run.

 Then, run `uocloud_sync`.

 ### Usage